 How long will it take?

-Duration is dependent on training delivery mode, individual experience and skills.
+Duration of the course is dependent on training delivery mode, individual experience and skills.
 Students are required to complete a volume of learning of 1200 hours comprising of guided learning, individual study assessments and work placement.
 Generally the course will take anywhere between 6 months and a year to complete.

 Face to face (Sydney only)